I Heard It Through The Grapevine | Chords + Lyrics

 (I heard it through the grapevine, not much longer would you be my baby).

-I Heard It Through The Grapevine Chords: Learn the progressions
+I Heard It Through The Grapevine Chords: Unlock the Genius Progressions

 During I Heard It Through The Grapevine‘s verse, the Ebm feels like the home chord of a blues.